Martin-Pu/FpgaFanCtrl/README.md

   - A bus/communication interface to get Data from the ADC of the Temperature Sensor
   - (Depending on the Data Format of the ADC (Voltage or Temparture) an additional module to convert the Voltage to Temperature will be needed)
   - A module for the actuall control logic, that will generate a Duty Cycle according to the temperature
-  - A module to convert the Duty Cycle into an 25kHz PWM Signal, which will be the output to the fan
+  - A module to convert the Duty Cycle into an 25kHz PWM Signal (according to standard pc fan specification), which will be the output to the fan

 Testbenches will be created to test the functionality of the Code.